Jaguars are an Amazing Species

-I am getting ready to go to Brazil to photograph the Jaguars in the Pantanal regions in preparation for the Jaguars and Wildlife of the Pantanal Photography Tour.
-One key to improving your photography is to learn as mush as you can about your subject; I think it significantly improves the quality of my photography.
-Here are few things that I have learned about the Jaguar.
+I think it is essential to learn about your subject BEFORE you come face to camera.
+Knowing about the crazy cool big cat, the jaguar will increase your keeper rate on the Best Jaguar Photography Workshop.
+One key to improving your photography is to learn as much as you can about your subject; I think it significantly improves the quality of my photography.
+Here are a few things that I have learned about the Jaguar.

 - Height: 25 – 30 inches at the shoulders; females are smaller

 - Length: 43 – 75 inches; females are smaller

 - Weight: 79 – 211 lbs, but individual males have been recorded up to 350 pounds